Create Valentine’s family dinner that will be a night of laughter and connection!

 Conversation Cards – Use Valentine’s Day conversation cards to help create some fun connection time during the dinner.
 Prep these ahead of time by printing them and cutting them out.
 Then place them in a bowl or jar.
 You can take turns asking a question and answering it.

-I Love You Print- Another fun idea is to use the I love you print.
+I Love You Print- Another fun idea is to use the I love you printable.
 Simply print this off and cut out the heart.
 Then write why you love the family member that the heart is for.
 I suggest printing off a lot of these.
 You can do them for all of your family members and you could have enough printed so everyone can fill them out for each other.
+It is a great way to connect us all.
+If you have toddlers, just let them color their hearts!

 Get these printables here!